cloud-gov/cg-site/_pages/pages/documentation/before-you-launch.md

 ## Requirements
 - You must have an active, signed IAA with Pages.
 Sandbox accounts without IAAs will be unable to configure custom domains and preview urls are **not** suitable for production use.

 - Your agency must accept the risk of launching a site on Pages.
-This requirement varies by agency, some will accept Pages's GSA Agency ATO while others may require additional documentation.
+This requirement varies by agency, some will accept Pages' GSA Agency ATO while others may require additional documentation.

 - You must understand [your responsibilities]({{ site.baseurl }}{% link _pages/pages/documentation/customer-responsibilities.md %}).